Veronese bell ringing: Bellringing today

 In 1998 the ringing school of St. George was re-opened and in 2010 an event, that had always been dreamed of, took place.
 The ringers of the city and the suburbs wanted to unite to create a single group (which was the project of M° Sancassani ninety years before), who apart from ringing decided to look together for new members and for a major publicization of the art.
 A lot of energy was invested in historical, technical, scientific research and the restoring of disused bell towers.

-The bell ringing community of Verona was completely revolutionised and things quickly got better.
-It was like the old time: churches were inspired to install other bells, because of this the smallest Veronese ring was created in San Carlo.
-Even though imminent extinction had only just been avoided they had never seen such enthusiasm.

 The old San Giorgio society which had been renamed Santa Anastasia after the first world war now incorporated other teams and changed the name to Scuola Campanaria Verona in S.Anastasia (Bellringing school of Verona based in S.Anastasia church).

 In the Veneto region there are about 2,500 bell ringers of the Veronese method, united in local teams, more than half of which are members of the "Associazone Suonatori di Campane a Systema Veronese" (ASCSV) or association of bell ringers of the Veronese method.

 Today new technologically advanced systems, allow the possibility of playing the bells both electrically and manually.

 However many bell towers have not yet installed the new system and are obliged to continue to use the old electric only system.
 The electric system needs very expensive maintenance and can damage the towers.